WebSpellChecker/wproofreader-sdk-js/README.md

 3. Choose the initialization method.
 After setting general options, proceed to initialize the SDK using one of the methods below.

-	#### Option A: Using ‘autoSearch’ option
+	#### Option A: Using `autoSearch` option

 	Automatically enable WProofreader when an editable container gains focus.
-Add `autoSearch: true` to your configure method if you haven't already.
+Add `autoSearch: true` to your `configure` method if you haven't already.

 	```js
 	WProofreaderSDK.configure({